goranb131/Mnemosyne/readme.md

 ## License

 This project is open source.
-Use it, modify it, share it - just don't let it become bloated.
+Use it, modify it, share it - just don't sacrifice goats under a blood-red moon.